Skip to content

 variables dict[string, string],

-Checks whether or not the given scope or rule is valid given the requirements outlined in the specification.
+Checks the given permissions are valid given the requirements outlined in the specification.
 Depending on the language, this could return a boolean and throw an error, return an error or other language standard.

 ) error